 The installation consists of two parts, one in conjunction with Indonesian artist Maryanto Bebo, at the entrance of the Jogja National Museum, and another inside the museum.
 The former was a neatly arranged pile of old drums standing about 30 feet high.
 The drums bore drawings typical of Ehikhamenor as bright red-coloured biomorphs encircled each one.
 Inside the museum, an entire room was engulfed by Ehikhamenor’s work- he left no space unmarked.
 This is how Emmanuel Iduma, writer and art critic described it, “The walls of the room were covered in black drawings on a yellow background … the shapes and forms seemed to join without end, painstakingly linked, with the adeptness of a calligrapher.”
 Both installations addressed political issues of corruption and violence surrounding oil exploitation in Nigeria.

-For him, writing is also a form of creating art, but the difference is the immediacy of it.
+For him, writing is also a form of creating art, but the difference is its immediacy.
 When I told him that he better addresses political issues in his writing than with his paintings, he disagreed, “Equal measures”, he says.
 “Although writing is art, it is immediate.
 But with my paintings or installations, you have to digest them to see what I’m referencing.”
-It is this unhurried, progressive art that is currently commanding worldwide attention, and bringing him much deserved widespread acclaim.
+It is this unhurried, progressive art that is currently commanding worldwide attention and bringing him much deserved widespread acclaim.
 Ehikhamenor’s characteristic biomorphic form of imagery has taken him across the globe, “I can’t count the number of countries I’ve been to, they are many,” he replies when I enquire of him.
 This peripatetic nature of work certainly contributes to his love for luxury; not necessarily for a lavish lifestyle, but one of great comfort and elegance.
-One can tell from a number of things including the setting of his home, his choice of restaurants, and hangout spots, his love for exotic food, and in his sense of fashion.
-Ehikhamenor is a debonair; whether he’s in a laidback tee and all stars, a formal wear, or traditional garb, he’s always dapper.
+One can tell from a number of things including the setting of his home, his choice of restaurants, and hangout spots, his love for exotic food, and his sense of fashion.
+Ehikhamenor is debonair; whether he’s in a laidback tee and all-stars, formal wear, or traditional garb, he’s always dapper.

 Driving through Carter bridge from the Island to the Mainland, and overlooking the ancient storey buildings that span the Marina road all the way to Akpogbon, Ehikhamenor longed for the classic architecture of the past, “Every single building in this place is art, built by well-known architects when Nigeria really fancied art”, he said in an almost wistful tone.
 “So why do you think people don’t pay attention to art in this sense/depth anymore”, I ask.
 “Because our orientation shifted from what is important to money and “fast” life,” he responds.
 Later, he admitted that this attitude is changing and that people are beginning to pay attention to art, especially in terms of business and monetary value, “people are beginning to see the benefit of collecting art, there is an upswing in the secondary market.
 Nigerian art is being recognized all over the world, we are going places now, the international media have been talking about it … serious value is coming to the Nigerian market right now.”

-Educating or garnering a new audience to value, and collect the works of an artist like Ehikhamenor shouldn’t be hard, he already has a following, his own audience.
-The originality and dynamic nature of his works, coupled with his lively personality, appeal largely, but is not restricted, to a young demographic.
+Educating or garnering a new audience to value, and collecting the works of an artist like Ehikhamenor shouldn’t be hard, he already has a following, his own audience.
+The originality and dynamic nature of his works, coupled with his lively personality, appeal largely but is not restricted, to a young demographic.
 “Victor makes ‘cool art,’ says Toni Kan.
-“I’ve met many young people who want to own an Ehikhamenor art work, or branded product,” he told me, adding that contemporary art has evolved, and that Victor’s work has got quite the appeal, “especially with his involvement in fashion, and product branding.”
+“I’ve met many young people who want to own an Ehikhamenor artwork or branded product,” he told me, adding that contemporary art has evolved and that Victor’s work has got quite the appeal, “especially with his involvement in fashion, and product branding.”